1985 Wales v Scotland football match: World Cup qualification

-The situation was similar to the qualification for the 1978 World Cup, when Scotland and Wales were drawn together in the same group.
-On that occasion, the two played each other in the penultimate group game at Anfield, with Scotland knowing a point would be enough to guarantee qualification for the final tournament in Argentina, while Wales needed a victory to keep their hopes alive for their final game.
+The matchup was similar to the qualification for the 1978 World Cup, when Scotland and Wales were drawn together in the same group.
+On that occasion, the two played each other in the penultimate group game at Anfield, with Scotland knowing a point would be enough to guarantee qualification for the final tournament in Argentina, while Wales needed a victory to maintain their chance of qualifying going into their final game.
 In the event, a controversial penalty from Don Masson and a late header by Kenny Dalglish gave Scotland the victory.